-”Those closest to God in Heaven, the seraphim, are called the fiery ones because more than the other angels they take their fervor and ardor from the intense fire of God.” ~ Saint Robert Bellarmine
+”Those closest to God in Heaven, the seraphim, are called the ‘fiery ones’ because more than the other angels they take their fervor and ardor from the intense fire of God.” ~ Saint Robert Bellarmine

-On a day when Catholics pause to recognize the Archangels of our Church ~ Michael, Gabriel and Raphael ~ we dig deep into the Apocalyptic Books of the Bible (Daniel 7:9-10, 13-14 & Revelation 12:7-12) both of which discuss in flamboyant and graphic detail the age old battle between good and evil.
+On a day when Catholics pause to recognize the Archangels of our Church ~ Michael, Gabriel and Raphael ~ we dig deep into the Apocalyptic Books of the Bible (Daniel 7:9-10, 13-14 & Revelation 12:7-12) both of which discuss in flamboyant and dramatic detail the age old battle between good and evil.

 The Catechism of the Catholic Church (334) reminds us that “The whole life of the Church benefits from the mysterious and powerful help of Angels.”
 They represent an oftentimes overlooked and even neglected gift from our Father.
-I know that in my own life I rarely seek the guidance or intercession of my guardian angel, this despite the fact that I am now firmly convinced that (s)he wears a hard hat and full riot gear, otherwise I wouldn’t be standing here today.
+I know that in my own life I rarely seek the guidance or intercession of my Guardian Angel, this despite the fact that I am now firmly convinced that (s)he wears a hard hat and full riot gear, otherwise I wouldn’t be standing here today.
 The Angels, and particularly the Archangels, are part of Church Doctrine and should certainly be recognized as such in the lives of all genuine Catholics.
-We have the prescient gift of angelic assistance in the battle they we are engaged in.
+We have the prescient gift of angelic assistance in the battle that we are perpetually engaged in.
 To deny the reality of angels is to deny scripture itself.
 They are mentioned countless times, not only in today’s passages.
 The Archangels are a gift to us from God, the generous giver of all precious gifts.

-In light of the fact that God calls each of us to assume these roles in our own lives, offering healing and comfort to those of our brothers and sisters in need, defending the truth and battling Satan at every turn, and of course proclaiming the good news through our thoughts, words, choices and actions, it only stands to reason that we turn to these timeless role models in intercessory prayer.
+In light of the fact that God calls each of us to assume these roles in our own lives, offering healing and comfort to those of our brothers and sisters in need, defending the truth and battling Satan at every turn, and of course proclaiming the good news through our thoughts, words, choices and actions, it only stands to reason that we would turn to these timeless role models in intercessory prayer.
 As Saint Francis deSales once said, “Make yourself familiar with the Angels, and behold them frequently in spirit.
 Without being seen, they are present with you.”